Teaching and Learning

 The Core Vision and Mission Statement - To Live, Love and Learn from the Heart of Jesus - is at the centre of our beliefs about teaching and learning.
 We believe that children and teachers need to be inspiring, challenging and nurturing one another to love learning and reach their potential.

-St. Bede was a dedicated scholar and inspires our school vision.
+St. Bede was a dedicated scholar and an inspiration for our school vision.
 Children and teachers are encouraged to continually reflect on themselves as learners and set challenging learning goals so they can reach their full potential.
 School systems and structures are arranged to support children to see themselves on a continuum of learning that extends beyond the school context.
 Teachers are continuously developing and critically evaluating school-based agreed practices that are informed by current research and professional reading.

 Religious Education/Sacramental Program

 Religious Education is woven into the daily life of the school through formal religion lessons.
 Christian values are integrated into all key learning areas with Scripture a focus on morning Peace Room.
 The Religious Education Program is linked closely to the Parish to further the children's sense of belonging to their Parish family.
 Opportunities for experiencing prayer and celebrating liturgy are regularly provided for the whole school community.

 Various Liturgical events are celebrated throughout the year.
 These include: An opening School Mass, grade Masses, Lent, Easter, Advent, feasts of St. Bede, St Mary Mackillop and other days of significance.
 Parents and family members are invited to all Masses and Liturgies.

 The Sacramental Programs for Reconciliation, Eucharist and Confirmation are Parish based with parents, Parish Priest and School working closely together.
 A vital component in the preparations for the celebration of each sacrament is the involvement of parents.